svenssonjoel/Emacs-Bencher/README.md

 (add-to-list 'load-path "~/.emacs.d/Emacs-Bencher/")
 (require 'bencher)
 ```

-# TODO
-  * Learn to code LISP.
-  * Add error checking to many places.
-  * Log output buffers.
-  * Makefile projects and compile-time argument support.
-  * Editing mode for .bench files (with run-benchmark-closeset-to-cursor function and run-all-benchmarks function).
-  * Add checking of success/failure code when "shelling" out to run benchmarked executable.
-Maybe add a retry counter and a max-retries number.

 # .bench file syntax example
 In Emacs-Bencher, one or more benchmarks are specified in a file (or Emacs buffer) as a set of colon separated key value pairs.
 Benchmarks are separated using %%.
 For some keys the associated value can be expressed using an embedded elisp expression.